Create a MicroEJ Firmware From Scratch

 Minimal Low Level APIs

-The purpose of this tutorial is to demonstrate how to develop a minimal MicroEJ Architecture, it is not to develop a complete MicroEJ Architecture.
-Therefore this tutorial implements only the required functions and provides stub implementation for unused features.
+The purpose of this training is to demonstrate how to develop a minimal MicroEJ Architecture, it is not to develop a complete MicroEJ Architecture.
+Therefore this training implements only the required functions and provides stub implementation for unused features.
 For example, the following implementation does not support scheduling.

 The two headers that must be implemented are LLBSP_impl.h and LLMJVM_impl.h.